 Earthjustice is hiring an

 Founded in 1971, Earthjustice has a distinguished track record of achieving significant, lasting environmental protections.
 We achieve this by hiring people who share a passion for justice and a healthy environment.
-Our headquarters is in San Francisco.
-This role may be performed from our presences in New York City, Washington DC, Denver CO, Philadelphia PA, San Francisco CA and Los Angeles CA.
+Our headquarters is in San Francisco with offices in Anchorage, Juneau, Los Angeles, Tallahassee, Miami, Honolulu, New York, Philadelphia, Denver, Chicago, Seattle, Bozeman, and Washington, DC.

-For this position, we are looking to hire a candidate that is available to start January or April 2023.
-Preference will be given to applicants who apply by September 25, 2022.
-After that, applications will be reviewed on a rolling basis until the position is filled.
+For this position, we are looking to hire a candidate that is available to start in September 2023.
+Preference will be given to candidates who apply by May 28, 2023.
+After that, applications may be reviewed on a rolling basis until the position is filled.

 Please reach out to firstname.lastname@example.org if you are having technical difficulties submitting your application.
 No phone calls, drop-ins, or hard copies.

 Earthjustice is driven by a passion for justice, partnership and excellence.
 Our core values lead us to seek a broad range of perspectives and backgrounds to achieve our mission and to maintain an inclusive environment where all staff are valued and respected.
 As an equal opportunity employer, we are committed to employment practices that ensure that employees and applicants for employment are given equal opportunities without regard to race, color, national origin, ancestry, sex, age, religion, physical or mental disability, medical condition, veteran status, marital status, pregnancy, sexual orientation, gender identity, gender expression, genetic information or any other factor that is not related to the position.

 For positions located within the City and County of San Francisco: Pursuant to the San Francisco Fair Chance Ordinance, we will consider for employment qualified applicants with arrest and conviction records.